basicinception/skipper-s3-resize/README.md

 ## Installation

-1. First, make sure you have graphicmagick installed.
+First of all, make sure you have graphicmagick installed.

-2. Install via npm:
+To install it using npm:
 ```
-$ npm install skipper-s3 --save
+$ npm install skipper-s3-resize --save
 ```

-3. Also make sure you have skipper itself [installed as your body parser](http://beta.sailsjs.org/#/documentation/concepts/Middleware?q=adding-or-overriding-http-middleware).
+Also make sure you have skipper itself [installed as your body parser](http://beta.sailsjs.org/#/documentation/concepts/Middleware?q=adding-or-overriding-http-middleware).
 This is the default configuration in [Sails](https://github.com/balderdashy/sails) as of v0.10.

-4. You will now have the package installed.

 ## Usage
 1. In Controller: